VayCay Couple

 How many days do you need in Boa Vista?

-What is the best time to visit Boa Vista?
+What is the best area to stay in Boa Vista?

-Sal Rei for local life, Estoril for a calm lagoon, Praia de Chaves for dunes and beach bars, and south-coast resorts for pool time.
+Stay in Sal Rei for local life, Estoril for a calm beach near town, Praia de Chaves for resort beach days and the south coast for a quieter all-inclusive stay.

 Can you see turtles in Boa Vista?